madanyc/workfront-learn.en/help/basic-reporting/create-a-basic-custom-calendar/additional-calendar-options.md

 ---
-title: Additional Calendar Options
+title: Understand additional calendar options
-description: Additional Calendar Options
+description: Learn how to edit and delete a calendar grouping, and how to share a calendar.
 ---
-# Additional calendar options
+# Understand additional calendar options

 In this section you will learn how to: